 —————————————

-Currently owned by Tamara Kay (Beach) (Caillouette) Taylor, who purchased the house sometime around 1995 with her then-current husband Conrad Caillouette.
+2013 – House was owned by Tamara Kay (Beach) (Caillouette) Taylor, who purchased the house sometime around 1995 with her then-current husband Conrad Caillouette.
 Their submission request for the National Historic register has quite a bit of information about the original owner, it can be viewed here.

 —————————————